10 things to do this spring on Argyll's Secret Coast

 7. Portavadie

 Watch the ganets diving from the infinity pool at Portavadie.
 Portavadie’s Spa & Leisure Experience is the perfect place for some water-based fun and relaxation this spring.
 You’ll love the views from the biggest heated outdoor infinity pool in Scotland!
-Sit back in spa pool and look out for ganets diving in the loch.
+Sit back in the spa pool and look out for ganets diving in the loch.

 8. Ardlamont Point

 Go for a spin around Ardlamont Point.
 This 10-mile loop is perfect for family cycle.
 The route spins you along the coast road, hugging the water’s edge where grey seals bask on the rocks.
-Right now, the fields are full of lambs and the air is rich with the smell of gorse flower.
+Right now, the fields are full of lambs and the air is rich with the smell of gorse flowers.

 9. Otter Bay